synapsestudios/coding-workshop/pattern-library/service.md

 ```

 This services interface describes a banking domain operation: transferring an amount of money from one account to another.
 In this case I modeled the return value as a `TransferCompletedEvent` and left out the details of what that was.
 This is a good service because in banking transferring money is kind of complex - you have to create a credit in one account and a debit in another for the exact same amount, and it doesn't really quite fit into a single account entity.

+## Services in FP

+It will be tempting for FP elitists to scoff and say every function is stateless and is a service.
+In order to be useful and maintainable in the long run functional code needs to be organized into "classes" even if we don't use the class keyword.
+My entities should have a type and some set of basic entity behaviors, but I may need something like services as well.
+It can't all live in one file, but it can't all live in separate files either.

+In fact there's no reason why the interface in my example above couldn't apply to a functional program.